Caseworkers (2 posts)

 - We work as a team and encourage everyone to share ideas and to continue learning, giving you the opportunity to develop personally and professionally in a supportive environment.

 - A friendly, open plan, workplace within a building shared with two other local client-focused charities.

 - We use AdvicePro and Office365 to enable remote working and are keen to further develop the use of technology to support our service.

 - You can be part of our success!
 Last year, we helped local people to secure over £2.75 million in benefits.
 As well as the direct impact on individuals and families, we estimate our activity is worth over £6 million to the city each year as our clients mainly spend this money locally.

 How to apply:

-Please read all the information carefully and make sure to return the application form by 12 noon on Thursday 28th October 2021.
+Please read all the information in the pack carefully and make sure to return the application form by 12 noon on Thursday 28th October 2021.
 You only need to return the application form, not the whole pack.

 For an informal discussion about the roles, or if you have trouble accessing the documents, please contact firstname.lastname@example.org or call 024 7652 1100.

 Coventry Independent Advice Service strives to be an equal opportunities employer and we encourage applications regardless of your age, religion, gender, sexual orientation, disability or race.